earendil/cx-interview-questions/assignment.md

-# Back End Desigm & Development task: Shopping Basket
+# Back End Design & Development task: Shopping Basket
 This is a development assignment for ECS.
 Before attempting this assignment, please take note of our [general instructions](readme.md) and any additional instructions which may have been provided by the ECS recruiter.
 Reading the instructions carefully is part of the assignment.

 ## Requirements